OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 A Transmission Result is the output of a Transmission.
 It can be a Transmission Response without the "children" field when the Receiver of a Transmission responded correctly to a Transmission Request.
-However, if there is a communication timeout or a bad Transmission Response, then the Sender generates a Transmission Result following the same structure as a Transmission Response with its own signature.
 Those Transmission Results are appended to the Audit Log.
-Therefore, if the DSP has the responsibility to display the Audit Button and the Audit UI, it handles those objects (see the Transmission Response object in this document).
+Therefore, the DSP handles those objects (see the Transmission Response object in this document).

 ### Example of Audit Log